-Four years ago, I didn’t know what FIRE was.
+Five years ago, I didn’t know what FIRE was.
 I mean, I knew what fire was — something to gather ’round to drink beers, tell stories, and burn marshmallows.
-But I was oblivious to the acronym that has since become life changing: Financial Independence, Retire Early.
+But I was oblivious to the acronym that has since become life-changing: Financial Independence, Retire Early.

 Now, four years later, you could say FIRE is my middle name.
 Except you’d be wrong.
 It’s my last name — “on” is my middle name.
 But that’s neither here nor there.

-I’ve learned what it means to be financially independent.
-I’ve taken advantage of my FI status by working less and adventuring more.
+I learned what it meant to be financially independent.
+I took advantage of my FI status by working less and adventuring more.
 I finally put the RE in FIRE in August of 2019, retiring from medicine at the age of 43.

 First, there was FIRE.
-You save up at least 25 times your anticipated annual spending and you’ve got a 97% or better chance of that money lasting at least thirty years.
+You save up at least 25 times your anticipated annual spending, and you have a 97% or better chance of that money lasting at least thirty years.
 That was based upon a typical level of spending, whatever that might be for the individual of the family.